G3F4/javascript-basics-workshop/README.md

 3. After assigning print value of created variable, instead directly reading from event

 ## Encapsulating logic

+While writing code, it's getting longer and more complicated.
+Use function to group and encapsulate related logic.

 - defining own functions with `function` keyword
 - functions arguments